codeRIT/brickhack-mobile-ios/README.md

 While we normally welcome ideas, BrickHack 6 is over, so any updates to this app are moot.

-Planning for BrickHack 7 will begin sometime in March/April 2020, so until then, give this repo a star and be on the lookout for updates!
+Planning for BrickHack 7 will begin sometime in July 2020, so until then, give this repo a star and be on the lookout for updates!